bagra98/lightroom-public-apis/src/pages/index.md

 [Calculated Metrics API](guides/calculated_metrics_api/)

-Returns information on the user's company that is necessary for making other Adobe Analytics API calls.
+Returns information on the user's company that is necessary for making other Adobe Lr API calls.

 <DiscoverBlock slots="link, text"/>